 Above all, every member of staff upholds the most significant Christian expression: Unconditional love.

 What is Collective Worship?

-Collective Worship is our time before first break when we come together in an act of worship.
-This may be through singing, talking about Christian Values, through prayer, or by discussing religious stories.
+Collective Worship is our time at the end of the day when we come together in an act of worship.
+This may be through singing, reflecting on and celebrating the Christian Values shown by our children, through prayer, or by discussing religious stories.
 Most days this takes place in the hall as a whole school but one day a week we have Class Worship in our normal classrooms so that we can reflect on our time in school.

 Who leads Collective Worship?

 Collective Worship is led by all of the Class Teachers in school, supported by our Collective Worship Coordinator; Miss Howard.

 Collective worship in Bolsover Church of England Junior School provides the opportunity for pupils:

 - To worship God

 - To consider spiritual and moral issues and to explore their own beliefs

 - To encourage participation and response, whether through active involvement in the presentation of worship or through listening to and joining in the worship offered, and